Centers and Labs

 Each center is headed by a distinguished Volgenau School faculty member who harnesses the resources of the school as well as those of external sponsors to conduct a wide range of projects.

-From studying the effects of air traffic congestion for the Federal Aviation Administration by the by the Center for Air Transportation Systems to analyzing data from crowdsourcing to predict outcomes at the C4I & Cyber Center, the school's researchers are working to solve a myriad of real-world challenges.
+From studying the effects of air traffic congestion for the Federal Aviation Administration by the Center for Air Transportation Systems to analyzing data from crowdsourcing to predict outcomes at the C4I & Cyber Center, the school's researchers are working to solve a myriad of real-world challenges.

 VSE doctoral students collaborate with faculty and contribute to the centers’ research by participating in sponsored projects, sharing their work at research conferences, and publishing articles and reports.